+As of December 31, 2014, we had cash and cash equivalents of \$27.7 million, short-term and long-term restricted cash of \$26.2 million, short-term restricted cash held in trustees' accounts of \$15.4 million and short term bank credits and loans of \$15.9 million.
 As of December 31, 2013, we had cash and cash equivalents of \$58.4 million, short-term and long-term restricted cash of \$25.2 million and short-term restricted cash held in trustees' accounts of \$3.2 million.
-As of December 31, 2012, we had cash and cash equivalents of \$67 million, short-term and long-term restricted cash of \$2.3 million, short-term restricted cash held in trustees' accounts of \$1.7 million and short term bank credits of \$3.5 million.
 We believe that our working capital is sufficient for our present requirements.

-As of December 31, 2013, our total debt was approximately \$35.9 million, comprised of long-term loans of \$31.2 million and current maturities of long-term loans of \$4.7 million.
+As of December 31, 2014, our long-term debt was approximately \$30.9 million, comprised of long-term loans of \$26.3 million and current maturities of long-term loans of \$4.6 million.

 The long term loans primarily consist of a loan that was received in December 2010 in the amount of \$40 million from First International Bank of Israel and bears interest of 4.77%.
+As of December 31, 2014, the principal outstanding balance of this loan was \$28 million.
 Under the provisions of that loan, we undertook to satisfy certain financial and other covenants.
-As of December 31, 2013 we are in compliance with these covenants.
-As of December 31, 2013, the principal outstanding balance of this loan was \$32 million.
+As of December 31, 2014 we are in compliance with these covenants.